tassoevan/prototype/README.md

 Release notes
 -------------
-* Version 1.2.0
+* Version 1.2.1
   * Only closures are acceptable for calls
   * Added method Prototype::closure() to transform callables in closures
-  * Added method Prototype::serializeClosure() to serialize closures
+  * Removed serialization and iteration support
-  * Removed closure pool for prototype serialization
+  * Added support for normal, dynamic and lazy properties

 * Version 1.1.0
   * Added support for deal with the prototypes as closures